tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 Perform the following steps to model the stopwatch counter.
    1. Create a new Vivado RTL project `stopwatch` in your `Labs/07-stopwatch` working folder.
-   2. Create a VHDL source file `stopwatch_seconds.vhd` for the stopwatch circuit.
+   2. Create a VHDL source file `stopwatch_seconds` for the stopwatch circuit.
    3. Choose default board: `Nexys A7-50T`.
    4. Open the [Stopwatch](https://www.edaplayground.com/x/2uKg) example and copy/paste the `design.vhd` code to your `stopwatch_seconds.vhd` file.
 Copy source file of clock enable circuit from previous labs to `stopwatch/stopwatch.srcs/sources_1/new/` folder and add it to the project.
    5. Complete the stopwatch code according to the following block diagram.